Sheep-y/Attack-Improvement-Mod/README.md

 >
 > A list of hit modifiers of ranged / melee and DFA attacks.
 Leave empty to keep unchanged.
 Order and letter case does not matter.
 >
-> Since this feature will override both mouseover display and actual modifier calculation, this will fix the bug that SelfStoodUp is displayed in melee mouseover but not counted in melee modifier.
+> Since this feature will override both mouseover display and actual modifier calculation, this will fix the bug that SelfStoodUp is displayed in melee mouseover but not counted in net modifier.
 >
 > Ranged default is "ArmMounted, Direction, Height, Indirect, Inspired, Jumped, LocationDamage, Obstruction, Precision, Range, Refire, SelfHeat, SelfStoodUp, SelfTerrain, SensorImpaired, SensorLock, Sprint, TargetEffect, TargetEvasion, TargetProne, TargetShutdown, TargetSize, TargetTerrain, Walked, WeaponAccuracy, WeaponDamage".
 > Melee default is "Direction, DFA, Height, Inspired, Jumped, SelfChassis, SelfHeat, SelfStoodUp, SelfTerrainMelee, Sprint, TargetEffect, TargetEvasion, TargetProne, TargetShutdown, TargetSize, TargetTerrainMelee, Walked, WeaponAccuracy".